mudita/MuditaOS/doc/development_workflow.md

 * `git push origin your_branch_name:your_branch_name`

 **Note:**
- - Rebase changes history - don't rebase branches that other people are working on (it's doable, but don't do this if you're not really familliar with how to do it properly)
+ - Rebase changes history - don't rebase branches that other people are working on (it's doable, but don't do this if you're not familiar with how to do it properly)
  - Always rebase your feature branches to `origin master`

 #### How to change some shameful commit somewhere in your PR branch history